Theodore Sedgwick: Political career

 A Federalist, Sedgwick began his political career in 1780 as a delegate to the Continental Congress.
 He was elected as representative to the state house, and then as state senator.
 He was a charter member of the American Academy of Arts and Sciences in 1780.

-In 1789 Sedgwick was elected as Representative to Congress from Massachusetts' first congressional district, and over time also represented Massachusetts' second district, serving until 1796.
+In 1789 Sedgwick was elected as Representative to Congress from Massachusetts' first congressional district, and also unsuccessfully ran for the U.S. Senate that year.
+Over time also represented Massachusetts' second district, serving until 1796.
 That year he was elected to the United States Senate, and served until 1799.
 In 1799 he was re-elected as a Representative, this time from the fourth district, and was elected the fifth Speaker of the House, serving until March 1801.

 In 1802, Sedgwick was appointed a justice of the Supreme Judicial Court of Massachusetts.
-He held this position until his death.
+He held the position until his death.

-Political relationship with President John Adams
+Political relationship with John Adams

-Sedgwick, nine years younger than Adams, a 1780 delegate to the Second Continental Congress, a Massachusetts practicing attorney, and both a state and federal politician, was very familiar to the President.
-Sedgwick greatly admired Adams and worked for Adams' election in 1796.
+Sedgwick was nine years younger than John Adams, a 1780 delegate to the Second Continental Congress, attorney and state and federal politician.
+Sedgwick greatly admired Adams and worked for his election to the presidency in 1796.
 He was present at Adams' swearing-in as President on March 4, 1797, then serving as a U.S. Senator representing Massachusetts.
-Sedgwick called Adams' inauguration "the most august and sublime" event he ever attended.
+Sedgwick called Adams' inauguration "the most august and sublime" event that he ever attended.
 However, certain policy disputes arose during Adams' administration, including Adams' efforts to avoid an escalation of war with France that included sending a group of emissaries to Paris in order to negotiate a lasting peace treaty to end the undeclared Quasi-War between the two countries from 1798 to 1800.
 When Sedgwick learned of the appointment and mission of the emissaries, "he wrote of the 'vain, jealous, and half frantic mind' of John Adams, a man ruled 'by caprice alone.'"

-Ironically, with such differences between them, starting on the morning of March 4, 1801, the last day of Adams' term as President and the day after Sedgwick's retirement as Speaker of the U.S. House of Representatives, Sedgwick and Adams together shared the carriage rides from Washington, D.C. to Massachusetts.
+Despite the differences between them, starting on the morning of March 4, 1801, the last day of Adams' term as President and the day after Sedgwick's retirement as Speaker of the U.S. House, Sedgwick and Adams rode together on the carriage trip from Washington, D.C. to Massachusetts.